kleinbottle/swanlotus/content/blogs/what-ails-indian-education/what-ails-indian-education.md

 opengraphimage: "school-ga9b21f7d6_640.jpg"
 ---

->This blog was originally written in 2013 when the ranking links were valid and active.
-They have now faded away into cyber-oblivion.
-The numbers quoted were carefully verified at the time of first writing, but cannot now be validated against live links.
+>This blog was originally written in 2013 when the links giving the rankings were active.
+They have now faded away into cyber-oblivion, but might be restored in future.
+It bears noting that some Indian universities have improved their global rankings since.

 ## No place at the top